kubus199115/MyProjects/README.md

 # invoiceJavaBackend
 Invoice management backend application written in Spring boot and JPA With invoiceSharpApp they are make application to manage invoices in small company.
-It is very simple program, but you can creating incoming and outgoing invoices, creating contractors and printing invoices in PDF.
+It is very simple program, but you can create incoming and outgoing invoices, create contractors and print invoices in PDF.

 It requires jdk >=11